ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 After your instance is deployed, you can manage it from the console.
 The management capabilities include the ability to do each of the following tasks.

 * Deploy and remove nodes from your cluster
-* Deploy and delete additional clusters in the same data center and pod, or in alternative data centers and pods
+* Deploy and delete more clusters in the same data center and pod, or in alternative data centers and pods
 * Deploy and delete services for your instance
 * Upgrade certain license editions for your instance